Magedsaif/MyCinema/README.md

 2. Navigate to the project directory.
 3. Install dependencies using `npm install`.
 4. Start the development server using `npm start`.
-5. Open your web browser and visit `http://localhost:3000` to view the application.
+5. Open your web browser and visit `http://localhost:{your working port}` to view the application.

 ## Contributing